Purdue-CS193/homework-0-superpenguin612/index.md

+# David's First CS193 Homework

+### Fav things about CS193
+- cool students
+- cooler lecturers
+- best slide decks in town (can you guys make the slides for my other classes pls)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.